No matter if you’re a garden lover or not, spending time outdoors or in a greenhouse in spring and summer can be tough for hay fever sufferers.

-Petunias are one of the most popular flowers because of these reasons:
+Petunias are among some of the most popular flowers, this is because:

-- they don’t require a lot of work;
+- They’re low maintenance and don’t require a lot of work

-Tip: They perform best in the sun, but with regular watering, they can grow in shady patches.
+TIP: Petunias perform best in the sun but with lots of watering can grow well in the shade.

 5. Female Trees

-This outstanding garden plant is available in a wide range of colours starting from pink and purple to white and even peach.
-Compact and thick growing, they are best grown in the full or partial sun at the start of summer.
+Fuchsia’s come in a vast range of colours, from white and pink to purple and peach.
+These incredible flowers are fast-growing and best kept in full or partial sun at the beginning of summer.

 8. Fruit Trees

 Insect pollinated trees, such as apple trees and pear trees, are a type of Dioecious plant.
 This means they don’t produce their own pollen and rely on insects to bring it to them.